sslcommerz/SSLCommerz-Magento/README.md

 - More info: https://www.sslcommerz.com

-Â© 2019 SSLCOMMERZ ALL RIGHTS RESERVED
+© 2017 SSLCOMMERZ ALL RIGHTS RESERVED